Server Settings and General Defaults

 Many default functions are controlled via the Server Settings menu, including standard ResourceFirst system defaults (such as session timeout and page row count), Time tracking settings, thresholds for demand and forecast color coding, the Allocation Algorithm, and report server settings.

-There are seven main sections in the Server Settings Menu.
+Step 2: You will be presented with the Server Settings page (pictured below).
 Use the +/- controls to expand/collapse each section and scroll bar to navigate if needed within a section.

 - Time Tracking